 Choking on mochi is in fact so common that it’s reported that more people die each year because of it than from eating the infamous fugu.

 That’s correct.
-Even though fugu is famous around the world because of how incredibly dangerous it can be, after all, blowfish or pufferfish is lethal if not prepared correctly.
-However, the simple, and seemingly harmless rice cake known as mochi is the food that causes most trouble across the Japanese archipelago.
+Even though fugu is famous around the world because of how incredibly dangerous it can be since blowfish or pufferfish is lethal if not prepared correctly, the simple and seemingly harmless rice cake known as mochi is the food that causes most trouble across the Japanese archipelago.

 That’s why, amidst the New Year celebrations, it’s important to remind oneself of what can happen when eating ozoni: eat in small bites, and don’t swallow pieces that might be too big for you.